 On departure from the theater, the bass player from the group joined Rick for over a year in a comedy duo, traveling the western United States as Jonathan and Richard.

-Since relocating to Nashville, Rick has designed and built several recording and video studios for himself and others around the country.
+Since relocating to Nashville, Rick has designed and built several recording and video studios for others around the country.
 He has written and recorded over two hundred original songs and produced more than forty CD projects for clients in the Zounds Music Studios.

-In 2006, Rick incorporated his companies under the name ZoundSound Entertainment, Inc., With the growth of the internet and media technology he has expanded the company and it's interests in several different directions in the entertainment industry.
+In 2006, Rick incorporated his companies under the name ZoundSound Entertainment, Inc. With the growth of the internet and media technology he has expanded the company and it's interests in several different directions in the entertainment industry.